jkerns128/dota-2-match-analysis/README.md

 </div>
 </div>
 <body>
 <p>In my method, I use python's count() method, which naively checks if the word is in the string, ignoring if it is in the context of a larger word, like "fate", which caused problems with Google's full list, which contains words like "fat".
-I believe this is not a concern because instances where this happens is uncommon, and cases where this happen should be fairly uniformly distributed and low compared to the amount of real profanities that happen in the chat log.
+I believe this is not a concern because instances where this happens is uncommon, and cases where this happen should be fairly uniformly distributed and low compared to the amount of real profanities that occur in the chat log.
 I also made sure that hero names would not trigger this, because it could cause my method to think there are more profanities in games where some heroes appear, only because their name is "profane".
 There is two instances where this could cause a problem, there are two characters that have "assassin" in their names.
 These characters are Phantom Assassin and Templar Assassin, I do not believe this will cause many problems because in communication these characters names are shortened because they are long to PA and TA respectively.</p>
 </body>

 </div><div class="jp-Cell jp-CodeCell jp-Notebook-cell   ">